Huang Ruo: Biography

 Born on Hainan Island off the southern coast of China in 1976, Huang was taught piano and composition from the age of six by his father, a well-known Chinese composer.
 When he was 12, he was admitted to the Shanghai Conservatory of Music where he was instructed in both traditional Chinese and western music by Deng Erbo.
 In 1995, after winning the Henry Mancini Award at the International Film and Music Festival in Switzerland, he continued his education in the United States at the Oberlin Conservatory of Music in Ohio and at the Juilliard School in New York City where he studied composition with Samuel Adler, receiving a doctorate.

 In 2001, Huang was one of the founding members of the International Contemporary Ensemble, an orchestral group of some 30 musicians which often performs works by European, Latin American, and Asian composers.
 In 2005, he founded the performance company, Future in Reverse (FIRE), specializing in multimedia and cross-genre projects.

 In 2010, Huang's composition "The Yellow Earth" won the Celebrate Asia! composition competition.
 It was performed by the Seattle Symphony at a concert in January 2011.
 The piece is a rearrangement of the third movement of his sheng concerto "The Color Yellow" which brings together music produced by a Chinese instrument accompanied by a Western orchestra.

-In 2015-2016, Huang was the first composer-in-residence of The Concertgebouw.
+In 2015-2016, Huang was the first composer-in-residence of Concertgebouw, Amsterdam.

+In 2017, Huang Ruo and the Del Sol Quartet received a Hewlett Foundation 50 Commission to create ANGEL ISLAND, an oratorio based on the Chinese poems carved in the walls of the Angel Island Immigration Station detention barracks.
+The work premiered in 2021 at the Presidio Theatre and on Angel Island, with subsequent performances at the Smithsonian National Museum of Asian Art with the US Air Force Singing Sergeants, the Singapore International Festival of Arts, and the Brooklyn Academy of Music.

 Musical style

-Huang Ruo's aesthetic neologism is his attempt to "define connections between space, time, and sound.
+Huang Ruo's aesthetic is his attempt to "define connections between space, time, and sound.
 It is related to architecture and modern art in general, which I am a big lover of."